 SUFFOLK, Va.
-(WAVY) – Police are investigating a complaint about a man impersonating an officer in Suffolk.
+(WAVY) – Police investigated a September complaint about a man impersonating an officer in Suffolk.

 A driver was traveling in the 1500 block of Freeman Mill Road around 9 a.m.
 Tuesday when he says he was pulled over by a man claiming to be a police officer.
 The driver later reported to Suffolk Police that the man was driving a late model white Dodge Charger.
 He said there were no markings on the car, but that it did have a police-style spotlight on the driver’s side door.

-There are precautions you can take.
-Suffolk police recommend drivers do the following during a traffic stop:
+Suffolk police recommend drivers follow these precautions during a traffic stop:

 - Make sure it is a marked police unit.
 If it is not a marked unit, the emergency lights should be built-in and are usually not a temporary light placed on the vehicle.